NawafAlOthman/Redux-store/README.md

-# Candy store, powered by redu
+# Candy store, powered by redux

 This was a project I have worked on while testing how learning how to work with redux.